sendahug/send-hug-backend/README.md

 ## Testing

-This project utilises Python's unittest for testing.
+This project utilises Pytest for testing.
 There are two options in terms of setting up authentication for testing: generating JWTs for each of the four required users manually, or using Auth0's Resource Owner Password flow.
 This project is set up using the latter, but if you want to use the former, skip to the second part of testing.

 ### Automated Testing Using the Resource Owner Password Flow